702BH/Website/content/authors/admin/_index.md

 title: Billy Houseman
 ---

-I am a data analyst with an interest in machine learning and I am currently pursuing a career in data engineering.
+My name is Billy Houseman.
+I am a data analyst from the United Kingdom with an interest in machine learning and data engineering.
 I was employed as a data analyst at the Welsh Government (United Kingdom) where I developed reports and visualisations to be used in national policy development.
 I am passionate about data and applying data science techniques to solve real world problems.
 I have experience with creating and maintaining databases, developing data pipelines using AWS cloud services and programming in R and Python.